What to Know: Federal Child Support Guidelines

 A look at the Federal Child Support Guidelines

-The categories of section 7 expenses, as included in the Federal Child Support Guidelines, are:
+The categories of section 7 expenses as outlined by the Federal Child Support Guidelines:

 - Child care expenses incurred as a result of the custodial parent’s employment, illness, disability or training for employment

 - That portion of the medical and dental insurance premiums attributable to the child